itsHelix/CP-Team-Helix/src/bailey.md

 Testing:
 * `systemctl is-enabled auditd`: enabled

+## 4.1.3 Ensure auditing for processes that start prior to auditd is enabled
+### `enable_auditd`
+Configuring grub is recommended to make sure that all the processes that can be audited are capable of being audited even if they are started up before the auditd startup.
+This is important because the audit events need to be on processes that start up prior to the auditd start up so that all malicious activity can be detected.
+* Edit /etc/default/grub and add audit=1 to make it `GRUB_CMDLINE_LINUX="audit=1"`
+* Update the grub2 configuration using `update-grub`

+Testing:
+* `grep "^\s*linux" /boot/grub/grub.cfg`: audit=1

+## 4.1.4 Ensure events that modify date and time information are collected
+Sadly, Bailey is not set up to process this data.
+To do this, capture every time the date/time is being modified, which determines if the kernel clock, time of date, seconds, or clock set time have been executed, which will auto write to /var/log/audit.log with the identifier "time-change"

 ## 4.2.1 Configure `rsyslog`
 ### `configure_rsyslog`
 The `rsyslog` software is recommended as a replacement for the `syslogd` daemon and provides improvements over `syslogd`, such as connection-oriented (i.e. TCP) transmission of logs, the option to log to database formats, and the encryption of log data en route to a central logging server.
 Configuring advanced items is not done by Bailey as it is on a per system basis (4.2.1.2 Ensure logging is configured).
 You would want to configure logging because a great deal of important security-related information is sent via `rsyslog` (e.g., successful and failed su attempts, failed login attempts, root login attempts, etc.).